AntonioND/gba-switch-to-gbc/README.rst

 to switch to GBC mode.

 It can even modify some other registers to change the GBC screen!
-It can apply an affine transformation, or apply mossaic effect... :P There are some things to test in the code.
+It can apply an affine transformation, or apply mossaic effect...
+There are some things to test in the code.

+Note that, as soon as a GBC cartridge is inserted in the GBA, EWRAM can't be used.
+This means the function that switches to GBC mode (and any function that is used to wait before switching) need to be placed in IWRAM, as well as any variable used by the functions.

 Tested on GB Micro.
 Should work in GBA, GBA SP, GB Micro, but NOT in DS (If I remember correctly, the ARM7 is different, GBA mode in DS is just a